Tipra Motha supremo threatens to launch fast unto death to demand solution to Tiprasa problem | Politics

 - India

-Tipra Motha supremo Pradyot Kishore Manikya Debbarma has threatened to launch a fast-unto-death demanding constitutional solution to the problem of Tiprasa people.
+Tipra Motha supremo Pradyot Kishore Manikya Debbarma has threatened to launch a fast-unto-death from February 28 demanding a permanent constitutional solution to the problem of Tiprasa people.

 ''In the battle, one side is led by myself who left the palace and is fighting for the poor Tiprasa people while big people are on the other end who gives big 'guarantees' but deliver nothing.
 For the past year, the Centre has been telling us that something will be achieved for Tiprasa people but nothing so far'', he said.

-Claiming that the fight for the rights of the Tiprasa people has reached at last stage, the royal scion said he is ready to start fast unto death for the future of the Tiprasa people's next generation in the next few days.
+Claiming that the fight for the rights of the Tiprasa people has reached at last stage, the royal scion said he is ready to start fast unto death from February 28 at Hatai Katar in West Tripura district for the future of the Tiprasa people's next generation.

 ''Even if I die, Tiprasa people will remember that they had a king who had fought a lone battle to secure the future of poor Tiprasa people whose rights were snatched away 70 years ago'', he said.